de-soot/CS-GO-FPS-Config-With-Launch-Options/README.md

 This is a config (+launch options) for those who want more FPS in their CS:GO client

+To install the config:
+1. Download the autoexec.cfg on your pc
+2. Place the config into your folder located at Counter Strike Global Offensive\csgo\cfg
+3. Start up "Counter Strike: Global Offensive"

 Launch Options for more FPS in CS:GO:

 -tickrate 128 -novid -nojoy -nosteamcontroller -high -limitvsconst -softparticlesdefaultoff -noaafonts -noubershader -nohltv -r_emulate_g +exec autoexec.cfg